Government Buildings: Origins

 The building that was to become Government Buildings was the last major public building constructed under British rule in what is now the Republic of Ireland.
-The foundation stone for the building was laid by King Edward VII in 1904.
-It was built on the site of a row of Georgian houses that were being controversially demolished one by one as the new building was erected.
-The building itself was designed by Sir Aston Webb, a British architect who was later to redesign the façade of Buckingham Palace.
-The final completed building was opened by King George V in 1911.
+It was designed by Sir Aston Webb, a British architect who was later to redesign the façade of Buckingham Palace, and was built on the site of a row of Georgian houses that were being controversially demolished one by one as it was erected.
+The foundation stone was laid by King Edward VII in 1904, and the building was opened by King George V in 1911.

 It was owned by the Department of Agriculture and Technical Instruction, an agency of the Dublin Castle administration, and intended for use by the Royal College of Science.
 In June 1921, the Council Room was chosen as the location for the first meeting of the new Parliament of Southern Ireland, created under the Government of Ireland Act 1920.
 It proved a fiasco, as only 4 of 128 members of the House of Commons turned up, and 15 of the 64 Senators.

 With the coming into existence of the Irish Free State in December 1922, Leinster House, the headquarters of the Royal Dublin Society, located next door to the Royal College of Science, became the provisional seat of the Free State's parliament, Oireachtas Shaorstát Éireann.
 The Executive Council of the Irish Free State immediately commandeered part of the college as temporary office space.
 Two years later, the Free State decided to buy Leinster House outright from the RDS.
 Government usage of part of the Royal College of Science also became permanent.